HearyShen/SEULogin/README.md

 However, no official solution for Linux server has been provided ever, which causes troubles for users logging into webgate on Linux server.
 Especially after mid-october, even the servers in server room are required to login webgate and charged 5 RMB every 10 GB.

-[SEULogin](https://github.com/HearyShen/SEULogin) is a tiny tool written to help the users to login with shell interface.
+[SEULogin](https://github.com/HearyShen/SEULogin) is a tiny tool written to help the users login with shell interface.

 ## 2  Usage